Weightlifing - Maneza wins gold for Kazakhstan

 Manchester United striker Zlatan Ibrahimovic has yet to commit his future to the Premier League club despite the Swede saying he has fulfilled the requirements needed to extend his contract.

-LONDON Kazakhstan's Maiya Maneza won weightlifting gold in the women's 63 kilogram class, fighting off Russian world champion Svetlana Tsarukaeva to pile up her country's third gold medal of the London Games.
+LONDON Kazakhstan's Maiya Maneza won weightlifting gold in the women's 63 kilogram class, fighting off the Russian world champion Svetlana Tsarukaeva and racking up her country's third gold medal of the London Games.

 Maneza's best lifts in the snatch and the clean and jerk styles totalled 245 kilograms, a new Olympic record total that forced Russia's Tsarukaeva into silver medal position.